prasadchandan/resume/README.md

 Please feel free to fork this repository and adapt it to your own resume if you like the presentation.

-**I am currently looking for work, if you think my profile is a good fit - Please do reach out at the contact details provided in the links above!**

 ## Resume

 ![Resume](resume_images/chandan_prasad_resume_page_1.png)